Projective representations of Hecke groups from Topological quantum field theory: Topological quantum field theory

 where $a^{i,j}_k$ is the coefficient of the following recoupling formula:

 and

 \end{prop}

 \begin{proof} Equation (\ref{eq:couplingcoeff}) follows from applying the identity on the left of Figure \ref{fig:skeinidentity} and a F-move.
 Now one can resolve two double crossings in the diagram presentation of $\tilde{J}$, and apply the identity on the right of Figure \ref{fig:skeinidentity}.
-The remaining diagram are two tetrahedrons connected along an edge, straight forward computations give us the Formula (\ref{eq:Jmatrix}). \end{proof}
+The remaining diagram is two tetrahedrons connected along an edge, straightforward computations give us the Formula (\ref{eq:Jmatrix}). \end{proof}